 One of the most common places you will find black mold is on the tiles and grout in bathrooms, kitchens and the laundry room.
 The good news is that tile is a non-porous surface, so it is one of the easiest places for removing it.
 The grout, if it has been sealed, cleaning will be much easier.If the grout is unsealed, it can be removed with cleaning, but it just requires a little more elbow grease than if it had been sealed.

-How to Remove mold from tile and grout walls?
+Remove mold from tile and grout walls?

 - Use a stiff scrub brush and a household cleaner to thoroughly scrub the mold off of the tiles and grout.